 Traditional Naturopathic Therapy

 A traditional, classical naturopath specializes in wellness, teaching clients how applying natural lifestyle approaches can act to facilitate the body’s own natural healing and health building potential.
 The traditional naturopath does not undertake to “diagnose” or “treat diseases,” but rather recognizes that the majority of sub-health conditions are cumulative lifestyle effects, and that the underlying cause of what we call “disease” (or, “dis-ease”) is improper diet, unhealthy habits, and environmental factors which cause biological imbalances leading to a weakening of the bodies’ natural defenses and subsequent breakdown in health.
 Traditional naturopathic practitioners educate and teach their clients how to become responsible for their own health and include instruction about how to get healthy and stay healthy without the use of toxic drugs, surgery and radiation.
-The practice of Traditional Naturopathy is not considered the practice of medicine and is currently legal in all 50 states.
+The practice of Traditional Naturopathy is not considered as the practice of medicine and is currently legal in all 50 states.

 Traditional Naturopathic Therapy should not be confused with modern naturopathic medicine.
-Modern naturopathic medicine is a distinct primary health care profession, emphasizing prevention, treatment, and optimal health through the use of therapeutic methods (conventional and non-conventional) and substances (including prescription drugs and injection therapy [shots]) that encourage individuals’ inherent self-healing process.
+Modern naturopathic medicine is a distinct primary health care profession, emphasizing prevention, treatment, and optimal health through the use of therapeutic methods (conventional and non-conventional) and substances (including prescription drugs and injection therapy [shots]) that encourage a person’s inherent self-healing process.
 The practice of modern naturopathic medicine includes modern and traditional, scientific, and empirical methods.
 Modern naturopathic doctors are much like MDs in training and education except they receive some wholistic medicine training, usually from a conventional medicine standpoint.
 The Association of Accredited Naturopathic Medical Colleges (AANMC) was established in February 2001 to propel and foster the modern naturopathic medical profession by actively supporting the academic efforts of accredited and recognized schools of modern naturopathic medicine.
 Currently there are six colleges/universities in the United States that have set themselves up as “accepted” natuorpathic medicine colleges.
 The students graduating from these colleges are known as naturopathic doctors, are licensed by the state or jurisdiction and are held to most of the same standards as conventional medicine doctors.
 Currently, 19 states, the District of Columbia, and the United States territories of Puerto Rico and the United States Virgin Islands have licensing or registration laws for modern naturopathic doctors.
 In these states, naturopathic doctors are required to graduate from an accredited four-year residential naturopathic medical school and pass an extensive postdoctoral board examination (NPLEX) in order to receive a license.
 In simple words, these graduates are basically conventional MDs with a splash of wholistic education.

 Natural Medicine – Closest to Nature